 Vault

-Some Ansible variables contain sensitive data such as passwords.
+Some project variables contain sensitive data like passwords.
 Trellis keeps these variable definitions in separate files named vault.yml

 .
 We strongly recommend that you encrypt these vault.yml